Understanding Charcot-Marie-Tooth Disease Type 1A (CMT1A)

 This page provides educational information about Charcot-Marie-Tooth disease type 1A (CMT1A).
 Always consult your neurologist or a specialized CMT care center for medical advice tailored to your specific condition and before starting any new treatments.

-Get notified when new research about Charcot-Marie-Tooth disease type 1A is published.
+Get notified when new evidence is published on Charcot-Marie-Tooth disease type 1A.